hktitof/TwitterAPI_Nextjs_get_Tweets/README.md

-Readme will be edited later, for now "This is  simple project thta uses Twitter API to fetch tweets and display using different settings"
+Readme will be edited later, for now "This is  simple project that uses Twitter API to fetch tweets and display using different settings, there isn't no UI for now"

 Technologies : Next js, TypeScript, Tailwind css, Storybook and webpack